 "What Is The Benefit Of Adding A Thumb?"

-Thumbs increase the value to your machine by adding the capability to efficiently load, move & transfer large materials, as well as maintain the ability to dig.
+Thumbs increase the value to your machine by adding the capability to efficiently pull out trees, as well as load, move & transfer large materials like rocks, logs & debris all while maintaining the machine's ability to dig.

 There are two different types of thumbs available: Manual & Hydraulic.
 A manual thumb is the more common, as well as less expensive option.
 The thumb is held in position using a pin & solid arm.
 The adjustment of the thumb to bucket angle is changed by unpinning the arm & allowing the arm to slide to the desired position, then being re-pinned.
 A hydraulic thumb requires the machine already be plumbed with auxiliary hydraulic lines & foot pedal or switch to control the thumb.
 A hydraulic cylinder allows for on the fly adjustment of the thumb's proximity to the bucket.

 There are a few things required when deciding which size of thumb will fit on your trackhoe or backhoe.
 Thumbs are sized by length of the tines, also known as fingers, & the bracket length.
 A good estimate of size is based on the weight of your machine, however the most accurate way to choose the correct size of thumb is by measuring your stick width, as well as the distance between the teeth of the bucket to the stick when sitting at a 90 degree angle.